-Have You Gained: Yes No Don't Know
+Ha ve You Gained: Yes No Don't Know

-Realistic attitudes toward other people such as elderly, handicapped, government official, professional, etc?
+1. Realistic attitudes toward other people such as elderly, handicapped, government officials, professionals, etc?

-2. Self-motivation to learn, participate and achieve e?
+2. Self-motivation to learn, participate and achieve?

-Self-concept (sense of confidence, competence and awareness)? ,
+3. Self-concept (sense of confidence, competence, and awareness)?

 4. Willingness to try new experiences?

 5. Sense of usefulness in relation to community?

 6. Assertiveness and independence?

-7. Ability to accept consequences of my actions?
+7. Ability to accept the consequences of my actions?

 8. Knowledge of community organizations?

 9. Responsibility for my life?

-10. Awareness of community problems?
+10 Awareness of community problems?

 11. Awareness of community resources?

-12. Realistic ideas about the world of work?
+12 Realistic ideas about the world of work?

-13. Knowledge about a variety of careers?
+13 Knowledge about a variety of careers?

 14. More efficient use of leisure time?

 15. Ability to narrow career choices?

-Student Intern Date Inte ernship Coordina tor Date
+Stu dent Intern Date Internsh nip Coordinat or Date